isc-projects/bind9/doc/notes/notes-current.rst

   engine_pkcs11 for PKCS#11<pkcs11>`. engine_pkcs11 is an OpenSSL engine
   which is part of the `OpenSC`_ project. :gl:`#2691`

+- Old-style Dynamically Loadable Zones (DLZ) drivers that had to be enabled in ``named`` at build time have been removed.
+New-style DLZ modules should be used as a replacement. :gl:`#2814`

 - Add support for OpenSSL 3.0.0.
 OpenSSL 3.0.0 deprecated 'engine' support.
   If OpenSSL 3.0.0 has been built without support for deprecated functionality pkcs11 via engine_pkcs11 is no longer available.
 At this point in time